rrajeshrajappan/ApiTechTests-RestAssured/README.md

 ApiTechTests-RestAssured/src/java/test --> All the tests
 ApiTechTests-RestAssured/pom.xml --> All the project dependencies and information

-#How it works:
-1. The tester updates the testng.xml with the assertion values and the test suite, class details.
-2. During test execution testng, look the tests needs to be executed -> get the parmeters -> pass it to test methods -> call the reusable methods from helpers class

 #Clone the project:
 clone the project into your local using - git clone https://github.com/rrajeshrajappan/ApiTechTests-RestAssured.git